quantumopticslkb-user/LKB_mkdocs/docs/programming/index.md

 conda activate <env-name>
 ```
 Don't forget that the packages you've installed on one environment aren't necessarily on the one you've created.

+## VS Code

+[VSCode](https://code.visualstudio.com/): the world's most used code editor : not for nothing.
+In this editor you will be able to run any language you want but also write your papers in Latex or your lab book in Markdown.

+### Link your github account

+Vscode allows you to link vscode to your github account in order to commit your repository.
+You can follow the tuto for [github in vscode](https://code.visualstudio.com/docs/sourcecontrol/github)

 ### Extensions